Graustark (1915 film)

 Graustark is a 1915 American silent adventure drama film produced by the Essanay Studios.
 It is based on the novel Graustark by George Barr McCutcheon.
 The film starred romantic team Francis X. Bushman and Beverly Bayne and proved one of their most popular vehicles.
 Fred E. Wright directed the film.

-The film was remade in 1925 as Graustark with Norma Talmadge.
 The 1923 Fox film Truxton King with John Gilbert is based on one of the sequels.
+The film Graustark was remade in 1925 as Graustark with Norma Talmadge.